teampoltergeist/poltergeist/README.md

   * `:phantomjs` (String) - A custom path to the phantomjs executable
   * `:debug` (Boolean) - When true, debug output is logged to `STDERR`
   * `:logger` (Object responding to `puts`) - When present, debug output is written to this object
+  * `:timeout` (Numeric) - The number of seconds we'll wait for a response when communicating with PhantomJS. `nil` means wait forever.
+Default is 10.

 ## Bugs ##